|

 The length of an edge is a.
 There are

-- the four space diagonals of the length d=sqr(3)*a.
+There are four space diagonals of the length d = sqr(3)a.

 Views of a Cube top